alexanderatallah/redbase/README.md

 ## Goals

-- **Simple**: less than 500 lines.
-Only one dependency, `ioredis`.
+- **Simple**: less than 500 lines, and no dependencies.
 You can copy-paste the code instead if you want.
 - **Serverless-friendly**: no Redis modules, only core Redis.
+Multiple Redis clients supported, including REST-based ones.
 - **Fast**: Compared to optimized Postgres, 150% faster at paginating unindexed data.
 See [all benchmarks](#benchmarks) below.
 - **Indexable**: Supports hierarchical [tags](#tags), a lightweight primitive for indexing your data.
 - **Browsable**: [browser-friendly API](#example-browsing-your-data) included for paginating and browsing by tag.